 At the end of each semester, students will be required to complete a semester exam for each of their core academic courses.
-Electives, rotations, and PE will not administer exams during the exam week..
+Electives, rotations, and PE will not administer exams during the exam week.
 If a student must be on campus, and they do not have an exam, they will be assigned a study hall.
 Exam days are half days for Middle School students with students having a maximum of two exams a day and dismissal at 11:15.
 The exam schedule can be found on the CA website.

 Teachers are encouraged to use various methods in addition to traditional testing to assess student mastery.
-For fifth and sixth grades, semester exams will account for 10% of the semester grade, while seventh and eighth grades will be calculated at 15%.
+Semester exams will account for 10% of the student's semester grade.